PGreatness/import-Greatness/README.md

 ```

 This will make a HTTPS clone of the repo.
 Another option is to download the ZIP folder after clicking `Clone or download` on GitHub, then extracting it to your desired location.
-_This project requires the dependencies listed on the [Dependencies](../master/README.md/#dependencies) section in order to run._
+_This project requires the dependencies listed on the [Dependencies](../master/README.md/#dependencies) section in order to run.
+Please have them downloaded before continuing._

 In order to make use of _The Daily Bugle_, you will need the API keys for the APIs that require one.
 So far, you will need **2** API keys.
 For these, the links to get the API keys are listed below: